 Eileen Fisher launched her brand back in the 80s and it has grown to become popular worldwide.
 The brand produces classic and stylish clothing in sizes up to 3X.
 They are flawlessly proportioned and fit perfectly on curvy customers.

 Human rights and Sustainability

-As stated on the company’s website, their vision is “for an industry where human rights and sustainability are not the effect of a particular initiative, but the cause of a business well run.”
-Besides being organic, the fibers are either undyed or dyed naturally to minimize the impact on the environment.
-Eileen Fisher is a Fair-Trade Certified brand, which ensures that the human rights of employees are respected, and factories provide a working environment and wages that are appropriate for everybody.
-Notable is their recycling program.
-Customers can return their old items which are then reused or transformed to be used again.
+The brand’s vision is to work towards “an industry where human rights and sustainability are not the effect of a particular initiative, but the cause of a business well run.”
+Eileen Fisher uses organic fibers that’s either undyed or dyed naturally to minimize the impact on the environment.
+Customers can also return their old items to be reused or transformed for another life cycle.
+Additionally, the brand is Fair-Trade Certified brand, which ensures that the human rights of employees are respected, factories provide a working environment, and wages that are appropriate for everybody.

 Mara Hoffman has recently extended its selection of plus-size clothing to meet the pressing demands of customers.
 Today, the brand has an impressive variety of plus-size items that stand out in style and durability.

 An Awarded Commitment to Sustainability

 Mara Hoffman has been recognized at NYFW for her commitment on sustainbility with the Change Award in 2019.
 Her philosophy is explained well in the company’s statement: “We design and manufacture our garments with greater care to reduce our impact, generate awareness, and ask our customers to join us in taking action and holding us accountable.”
 All garments are produced with sustainable materials, with priority given to organic, recycled, and regenerated materials, with the majority being organic cotton, linen, hemp, and Tencel (a fabric regenerated from wood cellulose).
 Even the smallest details such as trims, buttons, and tags are all made from 80% recycled material or sustainable sources.